Manual and important points of attention for the StaenisGrid:

 Dispersion agent

-It is not necessary to add a dispersion agent to the screed with underfloor heating, in combination with the Staenis grid.
+It is not necessary to add a dispersion agent to the screed when using underfloor heating in combination with the StaenisGrid.
 The dispersion agent ensures that less water is needed when preparing and processing the screed.
-But the difference in heat conduction, with or without dispersion agent, is minimal and not noticeable when the home/floor heating is commissioned.
-If you nevertheless opt to use a dispersion agent, you can ask the screed silo supplier (De Fauw) to supply this system with it.
-You can also hire a water pump and tub from Boels.
-You fill this tub with water and the dispersion agent.
+However, the difference in heat conduction, with or without a dispersion agent, is minimal and not noticeable when the house/underfloor heating is put into use.
+If you still choose to use a dispersion agent, you can ask the screed silo supplier (De Fauw) to provide this system.
+Alternatively, you can also rent a water pump and tub from Boels.
+Fill this tub with water and the dispersion agent.
 Place the water pump in the full tub and pump the water to the screed silo.

-- Fill in the Staenis grid with screed and place it just a little higher than the top surface of the grid.
-Try to lightly push down on the screed with your trowel.
+- Fill the StaenisGrid with screed and place it just slightly higher than the top surface of the grid.
+Try to lightly press the screed with your trowel.